aapeebles/ent-ds-del-3-3-working-with-json-ds-deloitte-03192019/README.md

 ## XML - lite

 In the early 2000's, XML was becoming increasingly popular - not only as a data interchange format but also as a configuration format to allow developers to set options and values in their code.
 However, while XML is powerful, it requires a lot of typing and isn't very readable as so much of the text required in an XML document is the repetition of the field descriptions using tags.
-Look at the snippet of XML below - 62 characters to convey a 4 character first name.
-Of course, this is a particularly bad example, but XML certainly isn't concise.
+Look at the snippet of XML below - 62 characters to convey a 4 character first name!

 ```
 <people>